-A cryptocurrency exchange that has branched out to yield-farming products is Coinbase.
-Coinbase has grown to become one of the largest cryptocurrency exchanges in the world thanks to its beginner-friendly design and comfortable environment for cryptocurrency investors.
-We picked it because it's tightly regulated, and offers a range of good yield-farming options for investors wishing that they could put their digital assets to better use.
+Coinbase is one of the largest cryptocurrency exchanges in the world thanks to its user-friendly design and comfortable environment for cryptocurrency investors.
+We picked it because it's tightly regulated, and offers a range of good yield-farming options for investors wishing they could put their digital assets to better use.

 Users can make money on crypto by simply holding certain cryptocurrencies within Coinbase’s application.
-Rewards in Coinbase are either paid out using interest, inflation, or staking mechanisms.
+Rewards on Coinbase are either paid out using interest, inflation, or staking mechanisms.
 While interest payments are accrued by lending digital assets to third parties, inflation and staking rewards are accrued due to Coinbase supporting the operations of blockchains.
 Although a minimum balance is required for all assets, minimum balances are low.

 The exchange currently supports 7 different digital assets, which are composed of 5 cryptocurrencies and 2 stablecoins.
 However, the variety of rewards and cryptocurrencies varies based on location, so users will need to check which rewards are available upon opening the application.
 The frequency of rewards also varies with each cryptocurrency and ranges from daily to quarterly payouts.
 Cryptocurrency deposits are free, and withdrawals are charged at a flat rate.

-Although the range of cryptocurrency support is low, users that earn yield through Coinbase can enjoy the exchange’s simple-to-use interface and detailed help guides that provide all the necessary information required to get up and running.
+Although the range of cryptocurrency support is low, users who earn yield through Coinbase can enjoy the exchange’s simple-to-use interface and detailed help guides that provide all the necessary information required to get up and running.

 |Supported Cryptocurrencies||7 (5 cryptocurrencies, 2 stablecoins)|